jonlpersson/ed-latimore/site/_posts/2022-05-10-drinking-college-sexual-assault-and-cultural-resistance-to-change.md

 I am only pointing out the state of mind that alcohol produces in both men and women and how that state of mind makes heinous things more likely to happen.
 It’s not referred to as “being under the influence” because it’s a catchy phrase.
 That is what is taking place when you ingest a substance designed to impair your judgment and remove behavior restraints.

 Stanford University, where the [infamous sexual assault case involving swimmer Brock Turner](https://en.wikipedia.org/wiki/People_v._Turner) took place, [enacted a rule](https://www.businessinsider.com/stanford-has-banned-hard-alcohol-from-all-on-campus-parties-2016-8) that limits possession of hard alcohol to bottles smaller than 750 milliliters and bans liquor from undergraduate parties.
 The rule change brought attention to an informative page on the school’s website called “Female Bodies and Alcohol”.
-The page explained something that everyone learns the hard way if common sense didn’t teach them the easy way—women get drunk faster than men because they’re smaller.&nbsp;
+The page explained something that everyone learns the hard way if common sense didn’t teach them the easy way—women get drunk faster than men because they’re smaller.

 The page quickly came under fire because [it was seen as blaming women’s bodies rather than the actions of men for sexual assault](https://www.usatoday.com/story/news/nation-now/2016/08/25/stanford-takes-sexist-female-bodies-and-alcohol-webpage-down/89331436/).
 We look at the numbers and see the relationship between alcohol consumption and sexual assault.
 Still, in a society that refuses to accept responsibility, the reaction to information like this is as follows: *“The website focused on stopping women from drinking hard alcohol.
 Why doesn’t Stanford focus on discouraging rapists from raping?”*